Why Use Castor Oil in Cosmetics

 Castor oil form ricinoleate, a salt of ricinoleic acid.
+It is the most common castor oil derivative with many cosmetic uses.
 Salt is a chemical compound that comes from an acid.
 It forms through the balancing reaction of an acid and a base.

-Many types of ricinoleate make up some of the common cosmetics and fragrances.
+Many types of ricinoleate make up some of the common cosmetics and fragrances available in the market today.
 This includes body and bath goods.
 Personal care like deodorants and lotions also contain this ingredient.

 Castor Oil Uses in Cosmetics

 Adding castor oil or its types in cosmetic products serve different purposes as well.
 Here are the different castor oil uses in cosmetics.
-Find out how each functions and what benefits it gives for each purpose.
+Either in form of pure organic castor oil, ricinoleate, or hydrogenated castor oil, this vegetable oil is a superb beauty ingredient.
+Find out how cosmetic use for castor oil works and what benefits it gives for each purpose.

-Skin Conditioning Agent (Emollient) – softens and soothes dry or flaky skin.
-It allows lotions, creams, and body wash maintain a creamy texture.
+With high moisture content, castor oil softens and soothes dry or flaky skin.
+It allows lotions, creams, and body washes maintain a creamy texture.
 You enjoy using these products.
 Feel it as you smooth them on your skin or body.

-Cleansing Agent – cleanses the hair and skin.
+Castor oil cleanses the hair and skin.
+Due to effectiveness in clearing acne and blemishes, one of the top castor oil uses in cosmetics in facial cleansers.
 It allows water to mix with oil and dirt in order to wash them away easily.
 This helps facial cleansers and toners work effectively.
 It eliminates grime and dust from your body.

-Thickening Agent – increases the thickness of the oil composition of cosmetics.
+Castor oil increases the thickness of cosmetics.
 It provides a smooth and silky feel to the product.
-No one wants to put a watery lotion.
-You want it creamy, so this is important.
-Similarly, toothpaste contains this ingredient as well.
+No one wants to put a watery lotion, right?
+You want it creamy and lush for an enjoyable feel when applied to the skin.
+Toothpaste contains this ingredient for a similar reason.

 What Cosmetic Products Contain Castor Oil

-Many cosmetic and personal care products commonly used today use castor oil in their formulation.
+Experience these awesome castor oil uses in cosmetics is by using beauty products that contain castor oil.
+Many cosmetic and personal care products commonly used today consist of castor oil in their formulation.
 That includes lip care products and makeup.
-Of course, personal care for hair and skin and even fragrances benefit from it too.
+You can also find castor oil in personal care and even fragrances.